harunfr/single-page-youtube-clone/README.md

 * I found button with ripple effect similar to subscribe as expected at mui.

-### This updates is still needed to improve appearance and functionality of page:
+### These updates is still needed to improve appearance and functionality of page:
 * Favicon.ico needs to be changed to a suitable one.
 * Links should be added to channel and video names.
 * Uploader profile picture and name, also video datas like name like amount -